Akali Build Guide by FalleN3

 For melee opponents such as Talon, Zed, Diana etc.. you can trade more often with them using your Five Point Strike and AA when they come up to CS or try to harass you.
 Use your Twilight Shroud to your advantage in order to reduce or avoid some of their damage.
 Farm as much as you can until level 6 and once you get your ultimate you can begin to secure kills in lane or roam for picks / ganks in other lanes.

 It's mid game.
 You should by now at least have your core items Hextech Gunblade & Zhonya's Hourglass.
 If you are behind, you need to keep farming as a priority and consider picking up a defensive item.
-If you are ahead or even you should continue to farm as much as possible but concentrate on trying to secure kills with your team-mates.
+If you are ahead or even you should continue to farm as much as possible but concentrate on trying to secure both solo kills and kills with your team-mates.

 In the skirmishes and team-fights you will want to focus the 'HIGHEST' priority carry on the enemy team: AP Carry or AD Carry.
 It's likely that they will have a least some amount of peel so keep an eye out for them to be out of position or otherwise engaged.